Fallon (surname)

 Fallon is an Irish surname and refers to the clan name Ó Fallamháin or Ó Fallúin.

 The original Gaelic form of the name Fallon is O Fallamhain.
 Early Origins of the Fallon family The surname Fallon was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from very ancient times.
 The origin of the surname in Irish is "Leader" or "granddaughter/grandson of a rich king."
 The Irish surname meaning “governor” or “supremacy.”
 Some have maintained that Fallon was originally pronounced with a long “a” as in “fall.”

 In Ireland, Fallon is exclusively a surname rather than a given name.
-However outside of Ireland, particularly in the United States, it is occasionally used as a gender-neutral given name.
-This usage is not traditionally Irish, and to Irish ears may sound incorrect or out of place.
+Outside of Ireland, particularly in the United States, it is occasionally used as a gender-neutral given name.

-Notable people with the surname Fallon:
+Notable people with the surname include: